proycon/LaMachine/lamachine_v2_plan.md

 ### Objective #1.
 Modularity & Outside participation

 * LaMachine grows larger and larger, it already includes 'default' software and 'optional' software, but the user should be given more choice/freedom in the matter.
+  We want to greatly expand the flexibility for administrators and users to make a more fine-tuned selection and lower the threshold to third party participation in LaMachine.
-* The maintainability of the two rather monolithic shell scripts grows more complicated as more software participates.
+* The maintainability of the two rather monolithic shell scripts grows more complicated as more software participates;
 * We want to try to reduce redundancy in LaMachine and have as much overlap as possible between different flavours and branches
 * It should be made easier for third-party participants to participate in LaMachine without relying on a central party (aka me).
 It need not be a Nijmegen-only endeavour

 ### Objective #2.
 Improved user experience for researchers (the less technical end-user aka the 80%)

 * Even in the current LaMachine, there are facilities for the less technically inclined users, in the form of pre-configured webservices.
 In the VM and Docker flavours, a simple webserver is available, serving a very minimalistic portal to some webservices (Frog, Ucto, and even FLAT).
 This is one of the areas in which major improvement is possible.
 A more user friendly portal environment should be deliver.
+* We want to lower the threshold for installation of LaMachine itself; everything should start from a single command and an automated wizard to guide you through.
 * Although LaMachine is initially more geared towards the 20%, and tries to decrease the threshold of installation, we can do more to accommodate the '80%' (with a limit).
 * A huge and important corollary of this goal is **improved interoperability** between the tools in LaMachine:
     * User interface options connecting available web-applications/webservices where possible